fusiondew/Xeverous.github.io/content/cpp_tutorial/from_scratch/09_classes/08_destructors.md

 - Like constructors, destructors do not have a return type - not even `void`.
 - Like constructors, destructors can have an early `return` statement like in a function returning `void`.
 - Like constructors, if you don't write any destructor a default one is implicitly added to the class (it's public and does nothing).
-- Like constructors, destructors are affected by access specifiers
+- Like constructors, destructors are affected by access specifiers.
 - Like constructors, destructors can be made `= default` and `= delete`.
-- Unlike constructors, destructors can not be overloaded.
+- Unlike constructors, destructors can not be overloaded and always take 0 arguments.
-- Unlike constructors, destructors are not inevitable - but the ways to avoid destruction are not that trivial
+- Unlike constructors, destructors are not inevitable - but the ways to avoid destruction are not that trivial (note: destruction is always wanted, in rare cases you just have to do it manually)

 1 rule requires knowledge from further chapters (not explained in this lesson)